How to treat hepatitis B safely

 8. Monitor Your Health Regularly

-Doctors may monitor:
+Doctors may check:

 • Liver function